Exploration of trivial and non-trivial electronic phases and of collinear and non-collinear magnetic phases in low-spin d$^5$ perovskites: DFT+ +SOC Electronic Structure

 \subsection{BULK PHASE DIAGRAM}

 The phase diagram for the orthorhombic SrIrO$_3$ spanned in $U$-SOC space, as evaluated from the DFT+$U$+SOC calculations is presented in Fig. \ref{bulk_phase}.
-It shows five distinct phases: (i) collinear FM as shown in blue, (ii) collinear FI as shown in maroon, (iii) canted antiferromagnet metal (CAFM) as shown in grey, (iv) CAFI as shown in red, and (v) DSM as shown in green.
+It shows five distinct phases: (i) collinear FM as shown in blue, (ii) collinear FI as shown in maroon, (iii) canted antiferromagnetic semimetal (CAFS) as shown in grey, (iv) CAFI as shown in red, and (v) DSM as shown in green.
 Let us first examine the weak SOC regime ($\lambda$/$\lambda_o$ $\leq$ 0.2).
-For \textit{U} $\approx$ $2.5$ eV, the system remains a FM with collinear magnetic ordering as shown in Fig. \ref{Fig6}(a).
+Up to $U_{eff}$ $\approx$ $2.5$ eV, the system remains a FM with collinear magnetic ordering as shown in Fig. \ref{Fig6}(a).

 This results from the imbalance of the population of partially occupied $t_\mathrm{2g}$ states in the up-spin and down-spin channels as already explained through Figs. \ref{Fig4}(a,b) in the previous subsection.
 With further increase in $U$, the system undergoes a transition from FM to FI because of the fact that with enhanced spin split the earlier partially occupied band in the up-spin channel is now occupied completely whereas in the down spin channel it becomes empty (see Fig. \ref{Fig4}(c,d)).
 The FI phase, as predicted from our model and DFT calculations, was not captured in the earlier study \cite{Zeb2012} where the stability of the metallic phase for all $U$ in the non-SOC regime was reported.
-The strength of local magnetic moment at Ir depends on \textit{U}.
-It increases from $0.27$ $\mu_\text{B}$ at \textit{U} = $0$ eV to $0.72$ $\mu_\text{B}$ at \textit{U} = $4$ eV.
+It may be noted that the authors there have carried out the calculations using the full-potential linearized augmented-plane-wave (LAPW) method with LDA exchange-correlation functional.
+The strength of local magnetic moment at Ir depends on $U_{eff}$.
+It increases from $0.27$ $\mu_\text{B}$ at $U_{eff}$ = $0$ eV to $0.72$ $\mu_\text{B}$ at $U_{eff}$ = $4$ eV.
 With the LS state, the saturated magnetic moment is 1 $\mu_\text{B}$ which can be realized for further higher value of $U$.
 The LS state favours the ferromagnetic order over the antiferrromagnetic one.